18F/development-guide/_pages/css.md

 [mindbemding]: http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/

 # Preprocessors
 The most supported CSS preprocessor at TTS is [Sass].
-Using this pre-processor means you'll get supported resources such as frameworks, libraries, tutorials, and a comprehensive styleguide as support.
+Using this preprocessor means you'll get supported resources such as frameworks, libraries, tutorials, and a comprehensive styleguide as support.